 You can use Alder wood for any type of seafood to give it a light smoke and accentuate the other flavors.
 Alder is light enough that it is fairly easy to smoke with.

 However, pairing it with a stronger wood can add a nice touch of delicacy to red meat.
-The light flavor gives a surplus of sweetness with being overbearing.
+The light flavor gives a surplus of sweetness without being overbearing.

 Some smokers believe it is sweet enough that it always needs to smoke with another type of wood to tone down the richness.
 Pecan wood is great for roasts, briskets, and ribs.
 It can also add some unique flavor to other red meat, such as steak.